NickeManarin/ScreenToGif/README.md

 </p>
 <h1 align="center">ScreenToGif 🎬 <a href="http://www.screentogif.com/" target="_blank">screentogif.com</a></h1>

 <p align="center">This tool allows you to record a selected area of your <strong>screen</strong>, live feed from your <strong>webcam</strong> or live drawings from a <strong>sketchboard</strong>.
-Afterwards, you can edit and save the animation as a gif, apng, video, psd or png images.</p>
+Afterward, you can edit and save the animation as a gif, apng, video, psd or png image.</p>

 <p align="center">
     <a href="https://github.com/NickeManarin/ScreenToGif/releases" target="_blank">